 I recently received a message that reminded me of something I forgot to address here.
 Many “bad habits” or self-destructive stims can come from root causes that need to be addressed.
 For example, the message I got was a story about a root cause I’ve heard happen to more than one person: An autistic teen suddenly developed a new, very violent stim of banging his head against the wall.
 He was brought to doctor after doctor, and no one could figure out the problem.
 One professional even went so far as to dismiss the issue, telling the boy’s parents that this was “just something autistic people do,” and they would have to get used to it.
 Eventually, they noticed something.
 His wisdom teeth were coming in impacted, pressing into a nerve!
 He was in horrible pain, and banging his head against the wall was his only coping mechanism.

-Often if there’s some underlying medical issue it may go unchecked because an autistic person can’t speak to effectively explain the problem.
+Often if there’s some underlying medical issue it may go unchecked if an autistic person can’t speak to effectively explain the problem.
 These issues may also go overlooked in more verbal autistics, if due to alexithymia, they either don’t understand the problem themselves, or can’t articulate it well.

 Some examples of common medical issues that can cause self-injurious behavior are: